bradleyboehmke/bradleyboehmke/_posts/2015-12-28-data-processing-with-dplyr-tidyr.md

 title:  Data Processing with dplyr & tidyr
 date: 2015-09-07
 published: true
-tags: [r, data wrangling, dplyr, tidyr]
+tags: [r, data-wrangling, dplyr, tidyr]
-categories: [r, data wrangling, dplyr, tidyr]
+categories: [r, data-wrangling, dplyr, tidyr]
 ---

 > It is often said that 80% of data analysis is spent on the process of cleaning and preparing the data.
 (Dasu and Johnson, 2003)